Blocking ads removes funding from us!

 Conclusion

 In conclusion, it can be said that the Vivo X80 Lite is not a bad smartphone.
-With the battery life, the decent display, the good front camera and the large flash memory, the smartphone has some strengths that we already have in the Vivo V23 5G have seen that currently costs the same amount.
-In addition, the similarly priced V23 5G is higher quality and also has a stronger one Proprocessor and an even better selfie experience.
+With the battery life, the decent display, the good front camera and the large flash memory, the smartphone has some strengths that we already have in the Vivo V23 5G which currently costs the same.
+In addition, the similarly priced V23 5G is of higher quality and also has a more powerful processor and an even better selfie experience.

 Therefore, we would not recommend the Vivo X80 Lite at the moment, even if you value a good front camera, because there is a better alternative with the similarly expensive V23 5G.
 However, if you don't value the front camera at all and are only looking for a good mid-range smartphone, the V23 5G is also less worthwhile for the current price.
 Instead, we suggest you take a look at this Realm GT Neo 2, OnePlus Nord 2T or Samsung Galaxy S21FE to throw.